cfranklindaniel/bcbsm-full-stack-developer-candidate-coding-exercise-1/README.md

 UploadUser
 UploadDate
 5. Display success message on web page and show document list using angular data table with filters and sorting option
-6. Fork this repository and create PR with your code changes
+6. Fork this repository and we will review your code from the fork.

 ## Tech Stack:
 Springboot